 The Observatory Team

-Our team of researchers are drawn from diverse backgrounds including medicine, social sciences, public health and health informatics.
+Our team of researchers are drawn from diverse backgrounds including medicine, social sciences, psychology, public health and health informatics.

 Policy and legislation